The geometric Cauchy problem for constant-rank submanifolds: Introduction and main result

 \begin{problem}[Geometric Cauchy problem for constant-rank submanifolds] Let $S$ be a connected $s$-dimensional smooth embedded submanifold of $\mathbb{R}^{m+c}$, and let $\mathcal{D} \supset TS$ be a smooth distribution of rank $m$ along $S$, that is, a smooth rank-$m$ subbundle of the ambient tangent bundle over $S$.
 Find all rank-$s$ submanifolds of $\mathbb{R}^{m+c}$ containing $S$ and whose tangent bundle along $S$ is precisely $\mathcal{D}$. \end{problem}

-Some special cases of Problem~\ref{pr:GCP} have already been considered: the case $m=2$ is classical \cite[pp.~198--200]{docarmo2016}; the case of rank-one hypersurfaces ($s=c=1$) was first addressed by Markina and the author in \cite{markina2019}; and the rank-one case in arbitrary codimension was solved by the author in \cite{raffaelli202x}.
-The interest in Problem~\ref{pr:GCP} is at least partially motivated by the desire to find new methods, alternative to the Gauss parametrization~\cite{dajczer1985, sbrana1908}, to describe constant-rank submanifolds.
+Some special cases of Problem~\ref{pr:GCP} have already been considered: the case $m=2$ is classical \cite[pp.~198--200]{docarmo2016}; the case of rank-one hypersurfaces ($s=c=1$) was first addressed by Markina and the author in \cite{markina2019}; and the rank-one case in arbitrary codimension was solved by the author in \cite{raffaelli2024}.
+The interest in Problem~\ref{pr:GCP} is motivated by the search for new approaches, alternative to the Gauss parametrization~\cite{dajczer1985, sbrana1908}, to describe constant-rank submanifolds.
 The purpose of this paper is to present a solution of Problem~\ref{pr:GCP} without any assumption on $s$, $m$, or $c$.

 To state our main result, let $\mathcal{D}^{\perp}$ be the distribution of rank $c$ whose fiber at $p \in S$ is the orthogonal complement of $\mathcal{D}_{p}$ in $\mathbb{R}^{m+c}$, let $\pi^{\top}$ denote orthogonal projection onto $\mathcal{D}$, and let $\phi_{p}$ be the map